lilx26/DFRobot_HuskylensV2/README.md

  * @return true if setting is successful, false otherwise */ bool setMultiAlgorithm(eAlgorithm_t algo0, eAlgorithm_t algo1, eAlgorithm_t algo2 = ALGORITHM_ANY, eAlgorithm_t algo3 = ALGORITHM_ANY, eAlgorithm_t algo4 = ALGORITHM_ANY);

+/**
+ * @fn setMultiAlgorithmRatio
+ * @brief Set the running ratio of multiple algorithms (only available on large memory boards)
+ * @param ratio0 The time occupation ratio of the first algorithm
+ * @param ratio1 The time occupation ratio of the second algorithm
+ * @param ratio2 The time occupation ratio of the third algorithm (default: 0)
+ * @return true if setting is successful, false otherwise */ bool setMultiAlgorithmRatio(uint8_t ratio0, uint8_t ratio1, uint8_t ratio2 = 0);
 ```

 ## Algorithm